Frequently Asked Questions about Timeshare Ownership

 Do you allow pets in the lodges?

 No, we do not allow any pets or animals in the lodges.
 We reserve the right to apply a cleaning fee of £1,000 to any guest found to have a dog in their lodge.
 Please note that guide dogs are the only exception to this rule.

 * Subject to terms and conditions and variations in lease periods; please check with the sales team.

 **The Leisure Club within Cameron House Hotel and its facilities will be closed until early 2020.
-Lodge residents staying in a Cameron House property are welcome to use the leisure facilities at The Spa, located on the Carrick Estate.
-Children’s swim times at The Spa swimming pool are 9.30am – 11am and 3pm – 5pm, 7 days per week.
+Lodge residents staying in a Cameron House property are welcome to use the leisure facilities at the Cameron Club & Spa resort (formerly The Carrick).
+Children’s swim times at the Cameron Spa swimming pool are 9.30am – 11am and 3pm – 5pm, 7 days per week.
 During school holidays, these times will be 10am – 6pm, 7 days per weekA shuttle operates between the two resorts every hour.
 Guests can also use the swimming pool at the Meadow Centre in Dumbarton.
 For more information on the Meadow Leisure Centre, please click here.